 NEXT WEEK’S READINGS

-Sunday, May 28, 2017 – The Seventh Sunday of Easter (Common English Bible)
+Sunday, July 2, 2017 – The Third Sunday after Pentecost (Common English Bible)